frouty/freepbx_config/README.md

 ## Feature code password
 uniquement des digit.

-# Announcements module
-la possibilité de diriger les appels en fonction d'horaire.
-Il permet de créer une destination qui va jouer un message à un appelant.
-Apres le message, l'appel va vers une autre destination.
-Où est défini cette autre destination?
-Ce module est lié à tout module qui a un champ `Set Destination`:
-- 1 IVR
-- 2 Inbound Routes Module
-- 3 Ring group module
-- 4 Queues Module
-- 5 Call Flow control module
-- 6 Time Conditions module
-- 7 Miscellaneous applications module.

-Announcement module va chercher les recording du module system recordiong.

-## Description
-## Recording
-C'est là que l'on choisit son message.
-Il est crée dans system recording
-## Repeat
-On peut choisir une touche que l'appelant appui pour rejouer le message.
-Il faudra mettre les instructions dans le msg : "To hear our hours again, press pound."
-## Allow skip
-YES/No allow the caller to press any key to end the message.
-Et ensuite l'appel va vers la destination définie dans cet annoucement.
-## Return to IVR
-YES/NO
- If set to Yes, a caller who came from an IVR will be sent back to the IVR after the announcement, instead of being sent to the destination set below.
-This is handy if you have more than one IVR pointing to this announcement, because otherwise you would need to create a separate announcement for each IVR.
-(A single announcement can only route the caller to one defined destination.)
-If set to No, the caller will only be routed to the destination set below, and will not be sent back to the IVR they came from.
- ## Don't answer Channel
-No Answer the call and play the message.
-YES joue le message comme early media.
-J'ai pas compris à quoi cela sert.
-Laisser No c'est plus sur.
-## Destination after playback

 # Time condition module
 controle le call flow par rapport à des horaires.